Claymoor (Mișu Văcărescu): Arbiter of fashion

-Having contributed directly to L'Indépendence Roumaine's success (it became the second-most popular newspaper by 1897), Claymoor made a return trip to Paris in 1899.
-He died in Bucharest on June 12, 1903, after falling down in front of L'Indépendence Roumaine office, just as he was bringing in his latest Carnet chronicle.
+Having contributed directly to L'Indépendance Roumaine's success (it became the second-most popular newspaper by 1897), Claymoor made a return trip to Paris in 1899.
+He died in Bucharest on June 12, 1903, after falling down in front of L'Indépendance Roumaine office, just as he was bringing in his latest Carnet chronicle.
 Although he is sometimes assumed to have died there, on the spot, he actually did so at his sister's home.
 The ultimate cause of death was a peptic ulcer.
 Claymoor was buried at Bellu cemetery, Plot 17.
 His objets d'art were auctioned off by January 1904, but the Almanach du High-Life continued to be published over the following years.

 Legacy

 By the 1920s, Bacalbașa claims, "nobody so much as remember[ed] this [...] arbiter of female elegance".
 Crutzescu also noted in passing that Claymoor's writing style was antiquated, "so very obnoxious".
 His "yellowing notebooks", Crutzescu writes, revealed a world "of bearded and mustachioed gents and ladies with malakoffs that, when stirred, will rustle the way dead leaves do."
 Nevertheless, according to Ranetti, his "aping of the Paris press" created a school of party chroniclers, or "Claymoorlings".
 These journalists, Ranetti noted, were even active at Adevărul, a nominally working-class paper.

+Claymoor's likeness is preserved in the work of various cartoonists, including his Capșa colleague Constantin Jiquidi, who drew him doing drag.
 Claymoor also endured as the hero of "so many anecdotes" relating to his lifestyle and his alleged vanities.
 By the end of his life, he was completely bald, but was hiding it.
 One such story claims that his wig came off while bathing on the Romanian littoral and he went chasing for it in the water.
-Claymoor's likeness is also preserved in the work of various cartoonists, including his Capșa colleague Constantin Jiquidi, who drew him doing drag.
+Other accounts contrarily suggest that he had managed to keep his baldness secret to his death, when his wig finally had to be removed.

 From the beginning of his career in journalism, Claymoor's style irritated more senior writers, prompting them to caricature him in their fiction.
 In 1883, Ion Ghica and Dimitrie C. Ollănescu-Ascanio had sketched out a comedy of mores, which, if finalized, was to feature a leading character based on Claymoor.
 Anton Bacalbașa also refers to Claymoor as the favorite writer of Moș Teacă's ignorant wife, and gives him a brief role in one of his sketches (where Claymoore's homosexuality is again hinted at).
 Claymoor is more famous as the target of satires by Caragiale, in his Momente și schițe series—one of his favorite techniques here was to pastiche Claymoor's "pirouettes-and-colored-ribbons" prose.
-Caragiale's sketch "High-life", first published on Christmas Eve 1899, Mihai Iovănel, "O îngrozitoare greșală de tipar", in Cultura, Nr.
-298, November 2010 is entirely dedicated to Claymoor, who appears as "Edgar Bostandaki" or "Turturel" ("Turtledove"), chronicler for the fictional Voice of the Aurochs.
+Caragiale's sketch "High-life", first published on Christmas Eve 1899, is entirely dedicated to Claymoor, who appears as "Edgar Bostandaki" or "Turturel" ("Turtledove"), chronicler for the fictional Voice of the Aurochs.
 A licentious typo subverts his description of a high-society dame as an "indefatigable sylphid", and he has to deal with her husband's wrath (readers were left unsure as to what the hinted typo was).